Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Treatment (ambulance)

-EMERGENCY STAGE TREATMENT
+TREATMENT AT THE EMERGENCY STAGE

 Drug treatment:

-The provision of medical care at this stage is aimed at preventing complications:
+Providing medical care at this stage is aimed at preventing complications:

-Infectious toxic shock
+· infectious - toxic shock

-Edema - swelling of the brain
+edema - swelling of the brain

-Status epilepticus
+status epilepticus

 At this stage, syndromic therapy is carried out: